tnichols217/notes/college/Writing Seminar.md

 > - Decreased conversation quality leads to a decrease in empathy

 > [!para]
 > This except from Sherry Turkle's "Stop Googling.
 Let's Talk" outlines the various effects of the usage of phones during face-to-face conversations.
-One main point she makes is that
+Turkle